stoplightio/platform-docs/2.-workspaces/h.branch-management.md

 Tracking a Git branch will analyze it, and add it to your list of branches in Stoplight.

-This won't create a new Git branch, it's just going to tell Stoplight to keep an eye out for webhooks mentining a branch of that name.
+This won't create a new Git branch, it's just going to tell Stoplight to keep an eye out for webhooks mentioning a branch of that name.

 ## Remove Branch

-Similarly, Stoplight will allow you to removes a branch from being displayed in Platform, but this does not remove the branch from Git itself.
+Similarly, Stoplight will allow you to remove a branch from being displayed in Platform, but this does not remove the branch from Git itself.
 Once you've removed a branch, you can add it back using the Track Branch functionality.